-Speaking on this, Dean, Dr Enase Okonedo mentioned that at LBS, “We challenge status quo and societal norms that say women cannot function in certain roles by ensuring that we continue to be an equal opportunities workplace.
+Speaking on this, Dean, Prof Enase Okonedo mentioned that at LBS, “We challenge status quo and societal norms that say women cannot function in certain roles by ensuring that we continue to be an equal opportunities workplace.

 “LBS is very mindful of women’s needs and helps them solve a key concern of minding and nurturing their children while at work with crèche services that take care of babies and toddlers for at least one year.”

-Furthering the conversation, Faculty Director, Dr Olayinka David-West says, “Promoting a gender-balanced workplace – #balanceforbetter – requires we look for skills and capabilities and overall competence that are aligned with organisational goals and let performance speak for itself, and this is what we promote at LBS”.
+Furthering the conversation, Faculty Director, Prof Olayinka David-West says, “Promoting a gender-balanced workplace – #balanceforbetter – requires we look for skills and capabilities and overall competence that are aligned with organisational goals and let performance speak for itself, and this is what we promote at LBS”.